segunsaromi/COOPERATIVE-THRIFT-SOCIETY-APPLICATION---SAVINGS-LOANS-DIVIDEND/README.md

 # COOPERATIVE-THRIFT-SOCIETY-APPLICATION---SAVING-LOANS-DIVIDEND
 This application is for cooperative and thrift society and it allows for registration, savings, loans and dividend sharing.
-I have been playing around this code for a since last month and hope to put perfection on it like creating a connect file rather than refrencing it on every page and using more functions to minmize coding.

 Firstly i will suggest you upload the sql file.
 Remove .sql extension and the remaining is the database name you can use to create the database after which you should upload the sql file in there.
 The database has some test data but you can creat yours while using the application.